linusjuni/spinal-fairness/docs/nnunet/06_gold_silver_training.md

 > **Status (2026-06-05):**
 > - **Gold (Dataset002): fully evaluated + biased ruler done.** All 10 folds trained.
 Ensemble
 >   selected (CV macro Dice 0.8831).
 Predictions on 76 gold test images: VB 0.914, Disc 0.862,
 >   Macro 0.888.
-Biased ruler experiment (Run 6) complete: silver ruler narrows apparent race/sex
->   gaps by 70–86%; all DIRs remain above 0.80 on both rulers.
+Biased ruler experiment complete and re-aggregated under the binarized DIR/DPD
+>   definition (Run 8, `20260607_210826`): silver ruler **saturates** (DIR ≡ 1.0 at 0.8 — the
+>   gap hides above the "good enough" bar), so the real signal is in the continuous tests —
+>   **silver 11/63 FDR-significant, all age; gold 0/63.** The old mean-based "70–86% narrowing"
+>   claim is superseded — see `fairness-runs.md` Run 8 and `dpd-dir-redefinition.md`.
 >   *Provenance note:* `2d` fold 1 crashed at epoch 959 (transient `OSError: Stale file handle`)
 >   and was finished via a resume/validation step — it had converged (poly-LR ≈ 0, EMA Dice
 >   plateaued ~0.89), so no effect on results.